Jonathan Coachman

-Jonathan William Coachman (born August 12, 1973), also known as "The Coach", is an American sports analyst and former professional wrestling personality best known for his time with WWE and XFL.
+Jonathan William Coachman (born August 12, 1973), also known as "The Coach", is an American sports analyst and former professional wrestling personality.

 Early life

 Before embarking on an announcing career in professional wrestling, Coachman was a high school basketball player.
 After two state basketball championships at McPherson High School in McPherson, Kansas, Coachman moved across town to continue playing for McPherson College.
 While at McPherson, Coachman's interests included participating in theatre, serving as the sports editor for the school newspaper, and doing play-by-play and color commentary for the local football and basketball radio broadcasts.
 Coachman was also a sports reporter/anchor at KAKE in Wichita, Kansas, and also lived for a time in Newton Falls, Ohio, frequently attending Youngstown State Penguins basketball games.

 Coachman also starred in many instructional videos used for technical education classrooms of middle schools and high schools.
 One set of videos featured "Coach" instructing people on flight navigation and the basics of airplanes.
 He also had a "boyfriend-in-a-box" modeled after him during college.
 Coachman also worked for local Kansas City news station KMBC-TV, where he was a correspondent for Larry King Lives coverage of Owen Hart's death in May 1999.